Henkjan1110/intro-programming-website/data/week5/2-objects-in-a-list.md

 ## Adding object to a list

-Strings are objects, so it should come as no surprise that other kinds of objects can also be found in lists.
-Next, let's examine the cooperation of lists and objects in more detail.
+Strings are objects, so it should come as no surprise that other types of objects can also be stored in lists.
+In the following section, we will take a closer look at how lists can work with objects.

-Let's assume we have access to the class defined below, describing a person.
+Assuming we have access to the following class definition for a `Person`:

 ```java
 public class Person {